Commercial Driver Education in North CarolinaCompare Commercial Vehicle Insurance Rates in 3 Steps

 Both paid and volunteer drivers are required to have commercial driver licenses if they drive vehicles that meet certain requirements.

 To obtain a CDL, you must pass one or more knowledge tests, depending on the class of license and endorsements you need.
-You must pass with an 80% or better.
-The tests each take about one and one-half hours to complete.
 You can take the knowledge tests at any full-service driver license office and you do not need an appointment.

 Once you pass the knowledge tests, you may take a skills test.
 Usually, drivers attend training courses after they pass the knowledge tests but before they take skills tests.
 You must pass the skills test to get a North Carolina CDL.
-You do need an appointment for the skills test, and it takes about two hours to complete.
+You do need an appointment for the skills test.

-The three parts of this test are a pre-trip inspection test, a basic control skills test, and a road test.
+The test is comprised of a pre-trip inspection test, a basic control skills test, and a road test.
 You must take the skills test in the type of vehicle you want to be licensed for.
 You can take the skills test at many driver license offices in North Carolina.

 Skills tests are also offered by certified third-party testers.
-Examples include driver training schools and employers who offer CDL training to their employees.Articles
+Examples include driver training schools and employers who offer CDL training to their employees.True or False